This is How Many Hours Bloggers Work Per Week

 Promotion

-So, full-time bloggers work around 3 to 12 hours a week, depending on whether they continue to do most of the work or outsource it.
+So, full-time bloggers work around 5 to 29 hours a week, depending on whether they continue to do most of the work or outsource it.

-Note: depending on the blogger’s goals, at this blogging stage, when already earning a full-time salary, the blogger may want to develop a course or product.
+Note: Depending on the blogger’s goals, at this blogging stage, when already earning a full-time salary, the blogger may want to develop a course or product.
 In this case, the blogger will work more hours per week, the number of hours having many variations according to the complexity of the project.
 Therefore, these additional hours are not included here.

 How many hours do bloggers work per week, according to each blog stage? — Summary & Final answer